Entemena: Territory

 Entemena of Lagash controlled the cities of southern Mesopotamia, from Badtibira to Uruk:

 Alliance treaty

-The most remarkable document in which he is mentioned is a clay nail found in Girsu and commemorating the alliance which he concluded with Lugal-kinishe-dudu of Uruk, the oldest mention of a peace treaty between two kings that we know:
+A clay nail found in Girsu commemorates the alliance which he concluded with Lugal-kinishe-dudu of Uruk, the oldest mention of a peace treaty between two kings that we know:

 Territorial conflict with King Il of Umma

 Entemena entered in a territorial conflict with Il, king of Umma, as mentioned in the "war inscription" on his cone in the Louvre Museum:

 Il was defeated by Entemena, who had sought the aid of Lugal-kinishe-dudu of Uruk, successor to Enshakushanna, who is in the king list.

 War inscription by Entemena of Lagaš

 Foundation cone of Entemena

 A foundation cone of Entemena, in excellent condition relates the beginning of a war between the city-states of Lagaš and Umma during the Early Dynastic III period, one of the earliest border conflicts recorded.
 (RIME 1.09.05.01).
 This text was inscribed on a small clay cone c.
 2400 BC (Louvre Museum, reference AO 3004).
 The first row of cuneiform characters reads: